doyouknowthis/terraform-aws-cert-study-material/terraform/day-4/_01_workflows.md

 ## Individual Practitioner

-As an individual, you could the following steps
+As an individual, you could the following steps:

 - write
   - Use you editor of choice